VolkenTech/internship/README.md

 15.1: Print 20 random numbers from 0 to 50.
 Make sure no number is repeated again. <br/>
 16. draw 100 random lines similar to task 17, but make sure that no line crosses each other. do assume there is another method that will return true or false based on if they intersect.
 Use that method.That method takes 4 points, means 8 numbers <br/>
 17. Let's build a website <br/>
-  17.1) Buy a domain name for less than 100 rupees.
+ <p> 17.1) Buy a domain name for less than 100 rupees.
 (GoDaddy, and many other providers do provide cheep domain names).
 We will throw this     domain away after one year, so don't spend more than 100/- <br/>
   17.2) Learn basics of HTML.
 There are many online resources for this. <br/>
   17.3) Create a HTML page about your self.
 It will be published, so don't publish private info which you don't want to be public. <br/>
   17.4) Create a firebase account to host your white for free. <br/>